Macrometacorp/macrometa-graph-example/README.md

 ```

 The first recommendation according to this query is `jelly`, which is purchased by two
 users.
-Second recommendation is `napkins` which is purchased by 2 users.
-Third
+The second recommendation is `napkins`, which is purchased by two users.
+The third
 recommendation is `strawberry` which is purchased by 2 users.

 ## Example of Dataset